Brothman/Mystify/README.md

 # Mystify
 A fullstack clone of Spotify built in React, Redux, Node, and Express along with MongoDB.

-#  INCOMPLETE: Work in Progress.
+#  Time to Complete ReadMe.

 <img src="./Mystify-Demo.gif" />